DylanMeeus/springboot_jwt_blog/_posts/2014-01-27-ten-things-you-should-know-about-tokens-and-cookies.markdown

 ----

-That's it.
+**Disclaimer**: when dealing with security, make sure you do the proper due dilligence.
+Any code/recommendation that you get here is provided as-is.

 Please leave a comment if there are more things that you think needs to be addressed.

 Happy tokenizing!